RgbTrouw/Qs-Messenger/README.md

   -> split by "|", ":", "/";
   -> might be converted to xml or something else in the future;
 * database information is handled by its unique integer id;
+* currently used mailing service is smtp with gmail account -> which is for testing purposes only;
+  -> this has to be updated at some point;
+  -> not the smtp gmail service requires setting up an "app password" and is different from your regular gmail account password;
+  -> could work (does work), for a small testing batch;

 a) Client